-We also consider the case where the two partners of a {\em PL sharing - musharakah} contract appoint a manager (partner 3) outside of them and are bounded with him even by a {\em PL sharing - mudharabah} contract or by a {\em Wakalah} contract.
-In the former case where the management is made via a {\em PL sharing - mudharabah} contract, the $c$-fair profit sharing ratios are similar to the one we obtained for a {\em PL sharing - musharakah} contract with three partners by putting to zero the share contribution of the manager to the capital.
-When the management is made via a {\em Wakalah} contract which arranges a fixed remuneration (a amount $p$ that is paid out $k$ times up to the maturity $T$) and if they agree (partner 1, partner 2 and the manager: partner 3) to rate their respective payoff by the coefficients $c_1$, $c_2$ and $c_3$, then, the $(c_1,c_2,c_3)$-fair profit sharing ratios and periodic remuneration $p$ satisfy
+We also consider the case in which the two partners of a {\em PL-sharing-type joint venture} contract appoint a third partner (Partner 3), who is not one of the original two partners, and in which they are bound to Partner 3 by a {\em PL-sharing-type limited partnership} contract or a {\em wakalah} contract.
+In the former case, where management is carried out via a {\em PL-sharing-type limited partnership} contract, the $c$-fair profit-sharing ratios are similar to those obtained for a {\em PL-sharing-type joint venture} contract with three partners, with the manager's capital contribution set to zero.
+When management is arranged via a {\em wakalah} contract with fixed remuneration (an amount $p$ paid $k$ times up to maturity $T$), if partners 1 and 2 and manager 3 agree to rate their respective payoffs by coefficients $c_1$, $c_2$ and $c_3$, then, the $(c_1,c_2,c_3)$-fair profit sharing ratios and periodic remuneration $p$ satisfy: